 Ping-Pong Balls for Light Covers

-Perfect if you love simplicity!
+The ideal variation if you love simplicity!
 These little lightweights will really set off a boring old light strand and the globe style is really hot right now.
 You can use clear or for more pizazz, use a multicolor set.
 For each ping pong ball cut a slit like a plus sign carefully using an x-acto knife and each lamp should segue through easily.

 Using Tissue Paper and Cupcake Holders To Make Flower Shapes